CIVIL POLITY vs. THE PRIME DIVIDER:

 NO PAIN, NO GAIN

-I include this essay on civil society partly because Liberal Cognitive Egocentrism (LCE) fosters a remarkable naiveté about how difficult and rare it is to establish a civil polity.
-This failure to appreciate civil society may be the single most dangerous factor in our current inability to recognize and cooperate with its friends on the one hand (the Atlantic Alliance), and to beware its enemies (Eurabia) on the other.
+I include this essay on civil polity partly because Liberal Cognitive Egocentrism (LCE) fosters a remarkable naiveté about how difficult and rare it is to establish.
+This failure to appreciate civil polities may be the single most dangerous factor in our current inability to recognize and cooperate with its friends on the one hand (the Atlantic Alliance), and to beware its enemies (Eurabia) on the other.
 For the purposes of the discussion at this website, I define civil society somewhat differently from the (from my perspective) somewhat problematic way political scientists do.
 The definition most scholars use emphasizes voluntary associations independent of the state, e.g., NGOs.
 These voluntary organizations that mediate between the state and the individual, are a component, but not the defining element of the definition here proposed.

 - Same rules for all (equality before the law, what the ancient Greeks called isonomia